Tackling the terminology behind feminism in Japan | The Japan Times

 In 1985, women in gorilla masks gathered at New York’s Museum of Modern Art to protest its lack of female artists.
 Known as the Guerrilla Girls, the group continues to raise awareness about inequality in the art world.
 Thirty years later, their spirit has ignited some women in Japan to action.

-Donning pink rabbit masks and adopting the names of historical women artists as aliases, Ashita Shojo Tai (Tomorrow Girls Troop) employs Guerrilla Girls’ methods to tackle gender inequality in Japan.
+Donning pink rabbit masks and adopting the names of women and sexual minorities who fought for their own rights after World War II (from the creative world and beyond) as their aliases, Ashita Shojo Tai (Tomorrow Girls Troop) employs Guerrilla Girls’ methods to tackle gender inequality in Japan.
 Established in 2015, the “fourth wave feminist social art collective” aims to promote a society in which everyone can express themselves freely.

-“When I went to graduate school in New York to study art, I was surprised to find that feminist art was so established as a field that you couldn’t participate in any art discussion unless you understood feminism,” Midori Ozaki (named after the novelist), the founder of the group tells me.
+“When I went to graduate school in New York to study art, I was surprised to find that feminist art was so established as a field that you couldn’t participate in any art discussion unless you understood feminism,” Midori Ozaki (named after the novelist who lived from 1896 to 1971), the founder of the group tells me.
 “In Japan, unless you major in gender studies at university, you never have an opportunity to study feminism.”

-While feminist art and music collectives led by younger generations have become increasingly visible in Western countries, Ozaki says Japan’s feminist groups haven’t targeted young people that often.
+While feminist art and music collectives led by younger generations have become increasingly visible in Western countries, that hasn’t been the case in Japan.
+So why has it been difficult for feminism to reach younger generations here?

-“Japanese feminist organizations are aging, and no one has been able to successfully communicate with younger women in Japan.
-So we’re focusing on women in their early 20s.”

-Why is it so difficult for feminism to reach younger generations in Japan?

 “I think it’s because there’s no foundation for young feminists to develop,” Ozaki says.
 “Along with education, the Japanese media hardly writes about feminism.
 I’ve been told that most people in Japan become feminists in their 30s or older, after they’ve had children and realized there are assigned gender roles and policies that are disadvantageous to women.
 Japanese mothers take on so many burdens that they don’t have enough free time, and I think that may be a reason why feminism hasn’t become a larger movement.”